jesseduffield/lazygit/docs/Config.md

   # Command used when displaying the current branch git log in the main window
   branchLogCmd: git log --graph --color=always --abbrev-commit --decorate --date=relative --pretty=medium {{branchName}} --

-  # Command used to display git log of all branches in the main window
+  # Command used to display git log of all branches in the main window.
+  # Deprecated: User `allBranchesLogCmds` instead.
   allBranchesLogCmd: git log --graph --all --color=always --abbrev-commit --decorate --date=relative  --pretty=medium

   # If true, do not spawn a separate process when using GPG